paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 ### Remove files from your computer
 Deleting files does not destroy them, so to remove traces you need to overwrite them multiple times.
-[Eraser](http://eraser.heidi.ie/) will do that on Windows; see [this article](http://www.macworld.com/article/1166104/security/how-to-securely-delete-files.html) for how to securely delete files on the Mac.
+[Eraser](https://eraser.heidi.ie/) will do that on Windows; see [this article](https://www.macworld.com/article/1166104/security/how-to-securely-delete-files.html) for how to securely delete files on the Mac.
+I use [CleanMyMac](https://macpaw.com/cleanmymac), which as well as deleting junk from my hard drive has a file "shredder."

 ### Use two-factor authentication for web services, especially for email

-A web-based email account is an Achilles heel for security.
+A web-based email account is an Achilles heel for security, because that's where password reset instructions will be sent.
 If it is breached, an attacker can change your other passwords at will.
-So when using webmail, make sure to use two-factor authentication, which requires both a password and anpther.
+So when using webmail, make sure to use two-factor authentication, which requires both a password and another means of authentication.
 Set up two-factor authentication for your GMail/Google account [here](https://www.google.com/landing/2step/).

 There are two main ways of delivering the second code: Via a text message sent to your phone, or using an authentication app.
-It is possible for [text messages to be hijacked](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/), so nowadays secuity experts recommend using an app such as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US) or [Duo](https://guide.duo.com/third-party-accounts).
+It is possible for [text messages to be hijacked](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/), so nowadays security experts recommend using an app such as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US) or [Duo](https://guide.duo.com/third-party-accounts).

 Take advantage of two-factor authentication for web services wherever it is available.